-Yarmouth, more commonly refereed to as Great Yarmouth, is a coastal town in the county of Norfolk, England.
+Yarmouth, more commonly referred to as Great Yarmouth, is a coastal town in the county of Norfolk, England.
 It is located at the mouth of the River Yare, 20 miles (30 km) east of Norwich.
 The Victorian author Charles Dickens visited Yarmouth in 1849 and set the town as a key location in his novel David Copperfield.